-Did you know that Youtube is the 2nd largest search engine but most bloggers never use it the wise way?
+Did you know that YouTube is the second largest search engine – but most bloggers never use it the wise way?
 One simple option is to create a short video or a video series where you talk about one of your recent posts, like a review or a summary.
-Just make sure you write a comprehensive description under the video and definitely add a link in the first line that directs to your blog.
+Just make sure you write a comprehensive description under the video and definitely add a link in the first line that directs people to your blog.

-I’m sure you’ll land some visitors from time-to-time that can actually become long-term readers.
-If you’re using a Mac, iMovie is the best software you can use for editing.
-And here’s a list of alternative options.
-Youtube is definitely a powerful channel that can be used for traffic acquisition.
+I’m sure you’ll land some visitors from time to who will actually become long-term readers.
+If you’re using a Mac, iMovie is the best software you can use for editing, but here’s a list of alternative options.
+YouTube is definitely a powerful channel that can be used for traffic acquisition.

 P.S: If you need more help or guidance, feel free to leave a comment below.
-In case you have your own strategies to drive traffic to your blog, don’t be shy to share
+And if you have your own strategies to drive traffic to your blog, don’t be shy to share